Jingū-ji: Miyadera

 A variant of the jingū-ji was the miyadera (宮寺).
 Miyadera were temples founded and staffed by Buddhist monks, which however had as their main object of worship (the honzon) a kami.
 Unlike a jingū-ji, a miyadera had no priestly clan performing kami rituals in a separate shrine.
 Also, unlike those of a jingū-ji, monks at a miyadera could marry and pass their position to their children.
 There were also Buddhist monks with a subordinate function who were denied the right to marry.
 A notable example of a miyadera was Iwashimizu Hachiman-gū-ji, now just a Shinto shrine.
 Its honzon was kami Hachiman, soul of Emperor Ōjin.

-The first miyadera was founded by a monk from Daian-ji called Gyōkyō who invited Hachiman from Usa to Iwashimizu Hachiman-gū.
+The first miyadera was founded by a monk from Daian-ji called Gyōkyō who invited Hachiman from Usa to Iwashimizu Hachimangū.
 Other miyadera, such as Gionsha, Kankei-ji and Kitano Tenman-gū, were founded shortly afterwards.
 Miya-dera were particularly numerous among shrines dedicated to mountain religious sects like the Kumano Sanzan complex and the Hakusan Shrine network.